 The second store had many big-ticket items.
 We’re talking about $11-45,000 items, and this was also a B2B niche, which is fantastic.
 Less returns, less price shopping, more committed buyers, and overall less BS than selling to the general public.

 So I figured once I got these rolling, it would be great times.
 However, I had no idea that I would practically hit a brick wall, which I would have absolutely zero desire to push through.

 I’m a very motivated individual and since I didn’t feel any passion or purpose tied to either of these, and I was in a sense chasing mostly the money and opportunities by beginning these online stores.
-Nothing is inherently wrong with that, yet I choose to pursue ventures that can make a difference to others and matter to me.
+Nothing is inherently wrong with that, yet I choose to pursue ventures that can make a difference to others and matter to me (and create residual income for me).

 I even made a few sales with the shed site, but still decided I needed to throw them down and pursue something else far more worthwhile.
 Start making money with something and it becomes addicting.
 You don’t want to be addicted to the wrong type of business.

 I took a course that was extremely helpful in helping me to learn how to drop ship.
 I contribute much of my success with the endeavor to having the right education, presented in a succinct way.

 Here are my experiences with my second and third ventures to learn drop shipping:

 With the Right Mind-Frame, Nothing Is Ever Wasted